schmij03/MLII_Project/README.md

 ## Project Structure
 The project is organized as follows:

 - `data/`: This directory contains the TripAdvisor and Amazon Food datasets used for the analysis.
+It also contains the merged, merged_transformed(for the logistic regression) as well as the dataset for the testing on unseen data.

 ## Usage
 To reproduce the project results or further explore the NLP analysis, follow these steps: